 - Confidential and/or sensitive information (e.g., SSN, credit card, grades, medical information) must not be sent by email.

 - All messages must show the genuine sender information (i.e., from where and from whom the message originated).
 Users may not impersonate other users or user groups, real or fabricated, by modifying email header information in an effort to deceive the recipient(s); e.g., email spoofing is specifically prohibited.

-- The intentional abuse of email privileges may result in disciplinary actions, suspension and/or termination.
+- The intentional abuse of email privileges may result in disciplinary actions, suspension, and/or termination.
 Unauthorized attempts to read another person's email will be treated as a serious violation of the College’s Acceptable Use of Information Technology policy.

-- Active Students or Alumni who are employees who are terminated for cause will have their TC Gmail account disabled and have a replacement UNI generated with a new TC Gmail account.
-Arrangements can be made in coordination with the employee’s former supervisor and HR for any request to retrieve personal information from disabled account.
+- Active Students or Alumni who are employees who are terminated for cause may have their TC Gmail account disabled and have a replacement UNI generated with a new TC Gmail account.
+Arrangements can be made in coordination with the employee’s former supervisor and HR for any request to retrieve personal information from a disabled account.